Graduate, Professional and Adult Council By-Laws

 iii.
 The Hearing shall take place at an emergency Council meeting within seven (7) days.

 iv.
-The member bringing the charges will have five (5) minutes to present the charges, and the accused shall have five (5) minutes to present his or her defense.
+The member bringing the charges will have five (5) minutes to present the charges, and the accused shall have five (5) minutes to present their defense.

 v.
 The Council shall have fifteen (15) minutes to debate, at the end of which a secret-ballot vote shall immediately occur to determine if the officer or member is to be removed.
 A simple majority is required to remove the officer or member.
-The Chair shall oversee the counting of the ballots and summarily destroy the ballots after the vote is announced.
-In the event the Chair is the member bringing the charges, the Vice-Chair shall assume these duties.
-In the event the Chair is the accused, and the Vice-Chair is bringing the charges, the Chair of the Standing Committee on Issues shall assume these duties.
+The Chair or Co-Chairs shall oversee the counting of the ballots and summarily destroy the ballots after the vote is announced.
+In the event the Chair or a Co-Chair is the member bringing the charges, the Vice-Chair or other Co-Chair shall assume these duties.
+In the event the Chair or a Co-Chair is the accused, and the Vice-Chair or other Co-Chair is bringing the charges, the Chair of the Standing Committee on Advocacy shall assume these duties.

 - Investigate professional, graduate, and adult student concerns brought to the attention of the Council by contact with administrators and students, as appropriate.